INDEPENDENT AUSTRALIAN MACHINERY PRICE DATA

 1930ES Price FAQ

-How much does a used JLG 1930ES cost in Australia?
+How much is a used JLG 1930ES worth in Australia?

 What makes one 1930ES worth more than another?